AdobeDocs/learning-manager.en/help/migrated/feature-availability-aug-2026.md

 ### Component-based Email Builder

+This will be a phase wise enablement for different accounts who sign-up after the feature release - to migrate those accounts from existing email editor to new editor.
+Once enabled, customer cannot use old email editor.
+(For feature enablement, please reach out to CSM/Support).

 * **Available on:** Administrator app.
 Administrators and authors configure email layouts and templates here.
 * **Not applicable:** Learner-facing UI, Headless API, and AEM Widget, since learners simply receive the resulting emails through their own mail client.
 * **Notifications:**